 A Texas LLC is created by filing a Certificate of Formation—Limited Liability Company (Form 205) with the Secretary of State’s office and paying the $300 filing fee ($308.10, if filing online).
 You can complete this filing in-person, online, or by mail.

-How Much Does an LLC Cost in Texas?
+How Much Does It Cost to Start an LLC in Texas?

 The state filing fee for LLCs is a hefty $300, plus processing fees.
 And this doesn’t include the cost of any local or state licenses your business might require.

 But for just $410 (including state fees) we’ll form your business for you.
 We’re experts at what we do, and we work fast.
 Plus, when you form a business with Independent Texas get you all the essentials you need to open up shop, from local Texas registered agent to a 60-day free trial of phone service.
 The only thing you don’t get?
 Crazy-high costs.